fawadahm/fawadahm.github.io/README.md

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 Originally, **al-folio** was based on the [\*folio theme](https://github.com/bogoli/-folio) (published by [Lia Bogoev](http://liabogoev.com) and under the MIT license).
-Since then, it got a full re-write of the styles and many additional cool features.
+Since then, it got a full re-write of the styles and many additional cool features. -->

+My personal website.
+I used the template [**ai-folio**](https://github.com/bogoli/-folio) template.